 - 19 in / 49 cm

-Overall, given that both the weight and the folded volume are pretty small, and also the small stem diameter (which is the point where you will most likely hold the scooter when carrying it), the scooter can be classed as relatively portable.
-In my opinion, the only point that is not at 100% is the height of the front when the scooter is folded, which gives the stem a somewhat steeper angle downwards, and that shifts the scooter’s center of gravity a bit more to the front, which is not ideal for carrying it.
+Overall, given that both the weight and the folded volume are pretty small, and also the small stem diameter (which is the point where you will most likely hold the scooter when carrying it), the scooter can be classed as very portable.
+In my experience, the only point that was not at 100% is the height of the front when the scooter is folded, which gives the stem a somewhat steeper angle downwards, and that shifts the scooter’s center of gravity a bit more to the front, which is not ideal for carrying it.

-The scooter fits easily in the vast majority of car trunks.
-It fit without any issues into the trunk of my brother’s Ford Fiesta, which has a pretty small trunk compared to most cars.
-Also, the scooter will fit easily in public transport, both through doors and under seats, and it will easily fit under the typical office desk.
+It fits easily in the vast majority of car trunks.
+It also fit without any issues into the trunk of my brother’s Ford Fiesta, which has a pretty small trunk compared to most cars.
+The scooter also fit easily in public transport, both through doors and under seats, and even under the typical office desk.

 I’ve tried pulling the folded scooter like a trolley by grabbing the handlebars and dragging it, and while it can be done, it’s not that convenient to do for longer distances.
 If you don’t want to carry it, I suggest simply pushing it while unfolded, as that’s not difficult at all.

 The official weight limit of the Xiaomi M365 is 220 lbs / 100 kg.